sburnett/bismark-release-manager/README.md

 Basic Concepts
 --------------

+- The release manager works by making copies of all packages and images from each BISmark release and storing them in git.
+This means you must *import* packages and images before you can deploy them on `downloads.projectbismark.net`.
+Luckily, it's easy to import all packages and images from an OpenWRT build directory.
 - A *release* is a version of the BISmark firmware and its associated packages.
   Examples of releases are the klatch, quirm, and lancre releases.
 During development, each release candidate is a new release (e.g., lancre-rc1,